suvash/one-time/README.md

 ### Time based One-time passwords (TOTP)

-TOTP is based on HOTP with a timestamp replacing the incrementing counter. . `one-time.core` namespace provides two functions for working with TOTP, one for getting the TOTP token at a certain time and a predicate function for verifying.
+TOTP is based on HOTP with a timestamp replacing the incrementing counter. `one-time.core` namespace provides two functions for working with TOTP, one for getting the TOTP token at a certain time and a predicate function for verifying.

-You're most likely to use the predicate function for verifying tokens that you receive from the user (Google Authenticator/Authy)
+You're most likely to use the predicate function for verifying tokens that you receive from the user (Google Authenticator/Authy/Lastpass Authenticator)

 ```clojure
 (require '[one-time.core :as ot])